Listen to this article now

 Who Are Songwriters Selling to?

 Most songwriters aren’t selling their catalogs to their publishers such as Universal, Sony, or Warner.
 Instead, they are selling the catalogs to private equity firms such as Hipgnosis Songs Fund, Primary Wave, and others.
 Hipgnosis is a UK-registered investment company.
-They established to offer investors exposure to songs and associated musical intellectual property rights.
+They were established to offer investors exposure to songs and associated musical intellectual property rights.

 Primary Wave is a US-registered investment company.
 They are backed by investors such as BlackRock.
 They invest money into funds for the company to spend accordingly.
 Primary Wave serves as one of the leading independent publishing and talent management companies in the world.
 Its primary intent is to re-introduce classic artists and their music into the modern landscape while also tending to younger musical acts.